By Steve & Tamami Laser

 Pepper is a product of Aldebaran, a French company now owned by the Japanese giant SoftBank.
 Pepper was unveiled in 2014 and billed as the “world’s first personal robot that reads emotions.”
 The droid can be seen around Japan in SoftBank stores and went on sale to the public last year.

 News sources for this story include Nissan Motor Corp., Yoshimoto Robotics Laboratory, and Aldebaran Robotics.
-Photos and video from Nissan Motor Corp.
+Photos from Nissan Motor Corp.